-11 Tips for Driving on Holiday
+11 Tips for Planning a Road Trip Holiday

 There’s nothing quite like hitting the tarmac.
 Grabbing freedom with both hands and driving wherever you want, whenever you want, is what makes road trip holidays so appealing.
 But sometimes that feeling of liberation can be limited by a fear of the unknown.
 What’s it like to drive on the other side of the road?
 Are there different road rules?
 Is that road sign important?
 How do I get to the airport?
 Getting behind the wheel abroad throws up quite a bit of uncertainty but, if you’re prepared, it can also give you the chance to discover the best of your destination under your own steam.

 Follow these 11 tips for driving on holiday before putting pedal to the metal:

 …and stick to them.
 This isn’t just what side of the road you drive on, but the speed limits, different signage, drink-driving laws and what documentation is required for you to drive in your destination.
 For example, in the USA it’s worth noting that undertaking isn’t illegal, you can turn right on a red light if no one else is coming, and the first person to arrive at a crossroads gets priority.

 …and have held your licence for long enough.
 Most car hire companies will charge a premium for drivers under the age of 25, or may even refuse to rent to them at all.
 The same applies if you’ve held your licence for less than a year.

 Get a credit card

 This was the biggest lesson I learnt – my partner and I panic-applied for a credit card a week before we went to Iceland, not realising our debit card wasn’t enough.
 Luckily we got approved and it arrived in time, as most hire firms require you to hand over a credit card when you pick up your rental.
 This allows them to ring fence any excess charges, just in case you’re in an accident or there’s any damage to the car.